-A prospect reached out to us this week regarding the possibility of integrating our Secure Email API with Adobe Experience Manager (AEM) Forms.
+A prospect reached out to us this week regarding the possibility of integrating the Paubox Email API with Adobe Experience Manager (AEM) Forms.

-This post is about how to integrate Paubox Secure Email API with AEM Forms.
+This post is about how to integrate the Paubox Email API with AEM Forms.

 Adobe Experience Cloud (AEC)